The Common Program of the People's Republic of China 1949-1954

 1949 Shanghai citizens warmly welcomed the PLA into the city

-The promotion of the Mao cult has a twofold purpose, one is to undermine the Soviets’ influence by replacing Marxist-Leninism with Mao’s ideology and to create an image of the revolutionary leader to rally support from the peasantry who for the most part do not understand the depth of Marxist-Leninism due to the low level of literacy.
-There is the necessity to replace Marxism with a domestic ideology and to create a hero or an idol and introduce a cult to mobilize the party members.
+The promotion of the Mao cult had a twofold purpose, one was to undermine the Soviets’ influence by replacing Marxist-Leninism with Mao’s ideology and to create an image of the revolutionary leader to rally support from the peasantry who for the most part did not understand the depth of Marxist-Leninism due to the low level of literacy.
+There was the necessity to replace Marxism with a domestic ideology and to create a hero or an idol and introduce a cult to mobilize the party members.

 The CCP sets itself the goal to introduce a proper patriotism and therefore bans all foreign influences because they are seen as a way to infiltrate and to exploit the Chinese people.
 In particular, the Roman Catholic church is considered a threat.
 See article 5.
 On the contrary, socialist internationalism is viewed as a component of a novel set of values.
 Within the framework of the "lean to one side" policy, embracing Soviet culture was intertwined with one's political allegiance and was either rewarded or punished accordingly in political terms.
 During the peak of the Sino-Soviet alliance, individuals were categorized as either "Russophiles" or "anti-Soviet, anti-socialist, anti-revolutionary rightists."
 Whether someone expressed affection for the Soviet Union and backed Sino-Soviet friendship served as a criterion for assessing their internationalist spirit, loyalty to New China, and support for socialism.
 Conversely, expressions of "admiration for the U.S., apprehension towards the U.S., and amicability with the U.S." were strongly condemned and marginalized.
 This Sino-Soviet friendship is by no means intended to build personal relationships (All forms of personal communication between Chinese and Soviet citizens have to be officially sanctioned and subject to surveillance), it has the meaning of a strategic relationship at the state level.
 See also article 45